asterics/AsTeRICS/ReadMe.md

 please refer to the file "Licenses.pdf" in the folder "Documentation".

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.
-Please also see [Disclaimer] (DISCLAIMER)
+See [Disclaimer] (DISCLAIMER.txt)

 ##Releases
 See [Release Notes] (RELEASE_NOTES.txt)